- How do I renew a book?

 Research a Topic

-Library patrons may request reference help for school or personal research at any time.
+Library patrons may request reference help for school or personal research for any age at any time.
 Many sources of research information are available in the library in reference books, the general collection, magazines/journals and online databases.
-A reference librarian will assist you with specific sources for your needs, which may include quality sources of information about literature/fiction, medicine, law, business and many other topics.
+Reference librarians will assist you with specific sources for your needs, which may include quality sources of information about literature/fiction, medicine, law, business and many other topics.

 Volunteer

-The library is lucky to have many volunteers, usually young adults of high school age.
-Their reliable, diligent efforts are appreciated on a daily basis.
-Patrons of working age who would like to volunteer are welcome to call the library to discuss the opportunities.
+The library is lucky to have many volunteers, whose reliable, diligent efforts are appreciated on a daily basis.
+Patrons who would like to volunteer are welcome to call the library to discuss available opportunities.

 Reserve Space